stormchin/testingWithPytest/README.md

 When trying to mark a function, you must write a decorator before the function decleration.

 For example, if I would like to put a marker called multiplication on a test function I would put @pytest.mark.multiplication.
 You can also put multiple markers on one function as shown below.
-Make sure your markers are registered
+Make sure your markers are registered.

 ``` python